shiny-spoon/protect/README.md

 ## Demonstration

 ## Installation
-1.Zip this repository and deploy to Azure Functions
+1. Zip this repository and deploy to Azure Functions

 1. Create or access your GitHub Organization
 1. Go to Settings for the Organization